AdaoG0n/42-libft/README.md

 Global variables are prohibited.<br/>
     Use static functions when auxiliary functions are needed within a file.<br/>
     Place all files in the root directory of the repository.
-    Compile the files with the flags: -Wall, -Wextra and -Werror.<br/>
+    Compile the files with the flags: `-Wall, -Wextra and -Werror`.<br/>
     The library must be created using the "ar" command and the generated file (libft.a) must be in the root directory.<br/>

 ### Recreating standard library functions (Libc)

-It's necessary to recreate the following functions from the standard C language library, using the prefix ft_ for each of them.<br/>
+It's necessary to recreate the following functions from the standard C language library, using the prefix `ft_` for each of them.<br/>
 The implementations must follow the specifications of the man page for each function, but without using the restrict qualifier (which is part of the C99 standard).
 Below is the list of functions:<br/>
 <br/>
     Functions that don't use dynamic memory allocation:<br/>